 - Dynamic stretching increases flexibility better than static stretching.

-- Dynamic stretching not only decreases the chances for injury, but also increases the muscle temperature and core temperature, stimulates the nervous system and elongates the muscles.
+- Dynamic stretching not only decreases the chances for injury, but also increases the muscle temperature and core temperature, which helps to stimulate the nervous system and elongate the muscles.

-Static stretching involves the reaching forward or stretching to the point of tension and holding the position or stretch.
-Most people who don’t have expert guidance usually use static stretching as a basic tool for warming up.
-Proponents of static stretching also use the technique in order to prevent injury and enhance the athletic performance.
-However, research has already shown that static stretching may be detrimental to any type of performance and may not be able to reduce the possible injuries of athletes.
-The following are the studies that show poor evidence on the use of static stretching:
+Static stretching involves reaching forward or stretching to the point of tension, and then holding the position or stretch.
+Most individuals with limited expert guidance usually use static stretching as a basic tool for warming up.
+Proponents of static stretching also use static stretching in order to prevent injury and enhance the athletic performance, however, research has already shown that static stretching may have the potential of becoming detrimental to performance, and may not be able to reduce possible injuries in athletes.
+The following studies have shown the poor results related to the use of static stretching:

-- One study in Australia has revealed that those who did not perform static stretching and those who did have no differences in the incidence of injury.
+- One study in Australia has revealed that those who did not perform static stretching and those who did had no differences in the incidence of injury.

-- Static stretch also showed to decrease the muscle strength for an hour following the stretch and also decreases the eccentric stretch of the person.
+- Static stretch also showed to decrease the muscle strength for an hour following the stretch and also decrease the eccentric stretch of the person.

 - A study on the Achilles tendon reflex activity showed that static stretching reduces the force production rate as well as the peak force.

-- Static stretching was also found to reduce the specific coordination during movements.
+- Static stretching was also found to reduce specific coordination during movements.

 - Static flexibility is not synonymous to dynamic flexibility.
 The increased range in motion using static stretching may not be synonymous to sports specific flexibility and functional improvements that are seen in dynamic stretching.

 - Research shows that static stretching works best after an activity as a cooling down measure, rather than before as a warm up.

-The evidence of dynamic and static stretching shows that dynamic stretching works best for athletes and people who undergo exercise and any sports.
-As coaches and trainers, it is your responsibility to pick the best method of stretching in order to improve the performance and prevent injuries.
-It also shows that dynamic stretching is the best way to warm up the body and static stretching may be best to cool down the individual.
+So in summary, evidence between dynamic and static stretching seems to show that dynamic stretching works best for athletes and people who undergo exercise and any sports.
+It also shows that dynamic stretching is the best way to warm up the body, while static stretching may be best way to cool down.